tomxue/ReSampler/README.md

 **--rf64** (since v1.2.6) forces output .wav file to be in rf64 format.
 Has no effect if output file is not a .wav file.

+*Note: If your output file has an .rf64 extension, it will automatically be in rf64 format*

+**--noMetadata** (since v1.2.6) prevents copying of metadata from input file to output file.

+*By default, ReSampler will attempt to copy native metadata from the input file to the output file, provided the input and output file types support metadata
+(ie: wav, caf, flac, oga, rf64)*

 ## Supported Formats

 Resampler can handle any of the file formats libsndfile can handle, plus a few extras (notably, the 1-bit DSD formats, dff and dsf - as of v1.2.0).